MobleyLab/blues/docs/usage.rst

    sampler_state = SamplerState(positions=tol.positions)

 Define our langevin dynamics move for the MD simulation portion and then our NCMC move which performs a random rotation.
-Here, we use a customized LangevinDynamicsMove which allows us to store information from the MD simulation portion.
+Here, we use a customized ``openmmtools.mcmc.LangevinDynamicsMove`` which allows us to store information from the MD simulation portion.

 .. code-block:: python